Plane Stupid: Other actions

 The group protested on the roof of EasyGroup's headquarters in November 2006 at the same time as the United Nations Climate talks in Nairobi.
 About 20 Easygroup staff were delayed getting into the building by an hour and a half.

 They disrupted the deliberations of a Transport Select Committee inquiry into the future of UK airports operator BAA in November 2007, handing out leaflets and chanting before being removed by police.

 During the 'Climate March' in London in December 2007, Plane Stupid activists claimed to have 'shut down' travel agents along the route.
 Their spokesman said: "These businesses continue, with full support from the government, to profit from wrecking our climate".

 In January 2008, 30 protesters from Plane Stupid dressed as penguins took over the Natural History Museum's ice rink in protest at British Airways sponsorship of the museum's annual winter festivities.

 In February 2008 Plane Stupid launched a five-person strong roof-top protest on the UK's Houses of Parliament.

 In April 2008 a number of protesters climbed onto the roof of the Scottish Parliament Building.
 They came down after five hours and two people were arrested.
-The house of one of the protesters was raided by police afterwards which the protester considered to amount to harassment.
+The house of one of the protesters was raided by police afterwards which the protester considered harassment.